good-loop/doc/pages/Use-with-DoubleClick-for-Publishers-(DfP).md

 # Using Good-Loop with DoubleClick for Publishers (DfP)

 Good-Loop works with Doubleclick for Publishers (DfP).
-Although we do recommend you use Good-Loop directly instead -- installing the tag into your pages is easy (see [this guide](https://github.com/good-loop/doc/wiki/Publishers:-How-to-install-Good.Loop-on-your-site)) and has advantages: DfP gets ad-blocked, plus a direct install gives more reliable lightboxes, and you can set Good-Loop to backfill with DfP.
+Although we do recommend you use Good-Loop directly instead -- installing the tag into your pages is easy (see [this guide](Publishers-How-to-install-Good-Loop-on-your-site)) and has advantages: DfP gets ad-blocked, plus a direct install gives more reliable lightboxes, and you can set Good-Loop to backfill with DfP.
 However we understand if you want to use DfP, and here is how to install Good-Loop using DfP.

 This page is for people who are already familiar with DfP.
-If you're new to DfP and want help setting up DfP ad-slots and line-items -- see our [[Beginners-DfP-Tutorial]].
+If you're new to DfP and want help setting up DfP ad-slots and line-items -- see our [Beginners DfP Tutorial](Beginners-DfP-Tutorial).

 When you make a new Creative, choose `Third Party`